SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 ==================================================================

-Follow standard guidance matrix - see section 5 below - for burning units to the SSW through NW of SSRAs.
-For units that will smolder significantly through the night avoid burning within at least 10 miles to the SSW through NW in or near drainages leading to SSRAs.
+Follow standard guidance matrix - see section 5 below - for burning units to the SSW through NNW of SSRAs.
+For units that will smolder significantly through the night avoid burning within at least 10 miles to the SSW through NNW in or near drainages leading to SSRAs.
+Verify transport winds away from SSRAs if burning in any other direction.
 No additional restrictions necessary.

 ==============================================================